 Art by Russell Gardner.
 Photo by Katrin Talbot.
 View & read more about Gardner's Picket Fence Edition of Echolocations(2013): Slow Art of Seven Madison Poets.

-Marilyn Annucci is the author of two chapbooks: Luck (Parallel Press, 2000) and Waiting Room, which won the 2012 Sunken Garden Poetry Prize, selected by Tony Hoagland (Hill-Stead Museum, 2012), and is available through the author or the Hill-Stead Museum.
-Marilyn's work has appeared in various journals online and in print.
-She is an associate professor in the Department of Languages and Literatures at the University of Wisconsin-Whitewater.
+Marilyn Annucci is the author of Waiting Room (Hill-Stead 2012), winner of the 2012 Sunken Garden Poetry Prize, and LUCK (Parallel Press 2000).
+Her writing has appeared in various journals online and in print, as well as anthologies—including Aethelon: The Journal of Sport Literature (XXIX:2) and Echolocations, Poets Map Madison.
+She is an associate professor at the University of Wisconsin-Whitewater.

 Kimberly Blaeser, a Professor in the English Department at UW-Milwaukee, teaches Creative Writing, Native American Literature, and American Nature Writing.
 Among her publications are three books of poetry: Trailing You, Absentee Indians and Other Poems, and Apprenticed to Justice, as well as the edited volume Traces in Blood, Bone, and Stone: Contemporary Ojibwe Poetry.

 Kimberly A. Blanchette, public speaker, artist, photographer and activist, has three poetry books: Layers of Moments, Naked, The Master and the Student, and poetry CDs.